DI Residency Partnership: Jessie Keenan

-Jessie Keenan is a Dublin based choreographer making work that crosses over into science, visual art and architecture.
-She recently premiered her new work, Fragments, at Dublin Fringe Festival 2018.
-Other selected projects include: Fragments work-in-development, First Looks, Dublin Dance Festival 2018, Low Lying, a collaborative work with visual artist Ciara McKeon and musician Robbie Blake, Dublin Fringe 2016; Her Supreme Hour, a solo commissioned by the Dublin Dance Festival/GPO Witness History Public Art Commission for Embodied 2016.
-Jessie is a recipient of an Arts Council Next Generation Award.
+Jessie Keenan is a choreographer making work that crosses over into science, visual art, architecture and archives.
+Interdisciplinary connections are at the heart of her work.
+In 2018 she premiered Fragments at Dublin Fringe Festival where it was nominated for Best Design.
+This work was developed with the support of Arts Council Ireland’s Next Generation Bursary.
+Other selected projects include: Low Lying, a collaborative work with visual artist Ciara McKeon and musician Robbie Blake, Dublin Fringe 2016; Her Supreme Hour, a solo commissioned by the Dublin Dance Festival/GPO Witness History Public Art Commission for Embodied 2016.

 Jessie is a recipienct of a Dance Ireland Partnership Residency in DanceHouse where she will be developing her new work, Don't Anticipate The Ending

 This project is an ambitious new dance work across artforms and academia, led by choreographer Jessie Keenan, composer Robbie Blake and researcher Dr Zosia Kuczyńska.
 This collaboration sets out to research, create and produce a new body of performance that emerges from archival encounters with the Brian Friel Papers (BFP) at the National Library of Ireland.
 In dialogue with the research of Kuczyńska, this project explores recovering Friel as a playwright of ideas.

 Beginning with archival encounters with Friel’s vast notes of questioning, experimentation with form, and grappling with ideas, a central focus has emerged for us around ‘creative process’ as a source of inspiration.
 Out of this rich source material–archival encounters, Friel’s process, and our own creative processes–we are developing a diverse programme of interdisciplinary work realised across performance and exhibition contexts.